 The goal of Zion Lutheran School is to help students develop a relationship with Jesus Christ as Lord and Savior.
 At the elementary and middle grades, we realize positive socialization, Christian empathy for one another, and classroom relationships support much of a student’s school success.
 In order to prepare students for a rewarding Christian relationship, teachers implement self-help strategies that provide structure, teach organizational skills, and encourage successful performance

-Religion: Children grow spiritually through daily devotions, music, discussions, activities, and prayer.
-Emphasis is placed on the application of faith to their lives.
-The Young Peacemakers, a scripture based conflict resolution curriculum, is taught.
+Religion: Children grow spiritually through daily devotions, music discussions, activities and prayer.
+Emphasis is placed on the application of faith in their lives.
+One In Christ, a scripture-based curriculum, is taught.
 Memory work is based on Scripture verses that are applicable to this curriculum.
-The Association pastors also make weekly presentations in class.
+Pastor May makes weekly presentations in class.

 Chapel: All students gather together each week for a worship service that includes prayer, music, Christian mission opportunities, and age appropriate talks.
 Parents are welcome to join us each week for this special time.

 Language Arts & Reading: Children experience a whole language/literature-based reading/language arts curriculum.
 A variety of books, grammar, creative writing, handwriting, spelling, silent reading, literature, and paragraph writing are emphasized.
 Learning centers are available in the classroom to reinforce concepts in all subject areas.

 Mathematics: Through the Scott Foresman-Addison-Wesley Mathematics curriculum, children master long multiplication and division facts, measurement, numeration, fractions, geometry, graphs, probability and problem solving.

 Science: Through the exploration of plants, animals, ecosystems, matter, work and energy, heat, earth, solar system, minerals and rocks, and health, the students learn to appreciate the world that God has created for them.
 Science Horizons is the basic curriculum.